Q&A: Good clinical practice (GCP)

 - investigator’s control of their data and ownership of the data;

 - location of data storage and control of this, for example use of cloud solutions;

 - addressing potential system “down-time” and the preparation of contingency plans.

 - The possibility of sub-contracting by the vendor is not always defined, including how the sponsor maintains oversight of contracted activities.

 - The clinical trial applications are frequently incomplete regarding information on contracting out electronic data capture and/or randomisation.

 Standards to be followed

 The following issues have been observed by GCP inspectors regarding certain standards to be adhered to by the vendor.

 - It is unclear/not mentioned according to which standard the vendor will conduct its delegated sponsors’ tasks, e.g. current legislation, ICH E6(R2), etc.

 - Some vendors are more focused on data protection legislation than ICH E6(R2), which is reflected in standard contracts.

 When the vendor fails to formally agree to comply with the applicable national and EU legislation related to the conduct of clinical trials, as well as with ICH E6(R2) requirements, the sponsor should consider whether the use of the vendor is appropriate for the clinical trial.

 Audits and inspections

 It is sometimes not stated that the sponsor should have access to conduct audits at the vendor site and that the vendor site could be subject to inspections (by national and international authorities) and shall accept these.
 In addition, it needs to be specified that vendors shall provide necessary documentation (e.g. qualification documentation prepared by the vendor in relation to the system) when requested during a GCP audit/inspection process.

-Reporting of “serious breaches” of GCP/Trial Protocol is already a legal requirement in certain Member States.
-Once the Clinical Trial Regulation (EU) No 536/2014 will apply, under Art 52 this requirement will become applicable in all Member States, and the EU portal is currently being set up to handle future notification of serious breaches in accordance with the new Regulation.
+Reporting of “serious breaches” of GCP/Trial Protocol is a legal requirement in certain Member States for clinical trials conducted under Directive 2001/20/EC, and is a legal requirement in all Member States for clinical trials conducted under the Regulation (EU) No 536/2014 (Clinical Trials Regulation [CTR]) as provided for by Article 52 of the CTR.
+The EU portal (Clinical Trials Information System [CTIS]) has been set up to handle the notification of serious breaches in accordance with the CTR.